Arris International

-Arris International Limited (styled as ARRIS) is an American telecommunications equipment company engaged in data, video and telephony systems for homes and businesses.
+Arris International Limited (styled as ARRIS) was an American telecommunications equipment company engaged in data, video and telephony systems for homes and businesses.

 On April 4, 2019, Arris was acquired by network infrastructure provider CommScope.
+Arris now is a brand name by CommScope.

 History

-Originally named Arris Interactive, the company was founded in 1995 in England and Wales as a joint venture between Nortel Networks and Antec Corp.
-Bob Stanzione was the founding president and CEO.
+Originally named Arris Interactive, the company was founded in 1995 in England and Wales as a joint venture between Nortel Networks and Antec Corp. (founded by Anixter in 1991) Bob Stanzione was the founding president and CEO.
 Bruce McClelland took over as CEO on September 1, 2016, with Stanzione becoming executive chairman.
 In 2001, after Antec bought out Nortel's share, the company was renamed Arris Inc, with its executive offices in Suwanee, Georgia, United States.

 On November 8, 2018, CommScope announced an agreement to acquire Arris for $7.4 billion.
 The transaction was completed on April 4, 2019.
+The acquisition doubled CommScope's size, bringing combined revenues to approximately $11.3 billion.
 In the transaction, CommScope also acquired Ruckus Networks and ICX Switch, two companies Arris had recently acquired from Broadcom, with Arris and Ruckus becoming brands of CommScope.

 Former Arris CEO Bruce McClelland assumed the role of CommScope chief operating officer.

 Products

 Two of the company's home telephony modems are the TM402P and the TM502G.
 The firm also produces the SBG6580 wireless cable modem-and-router (residential gateway) unit, among other telecommunications and data-transfer products.

+The company has provided products to the Australian National Broadband Network with variants of the Network Termination Device (NBN) that takes the outside connection into the property.

 Acquisitions

 In November 2001, Arris announced that it would acquire the assets of Cadant Inc., a Naperville, Illinois-based privately held designer and manufacturer of cable modem termination systems.
 The acquisition was completed on January 31, 2002.

 On September 23, 2007, Arris purchased C-COR.

 On September 1, 2009, Arris acquired certain assets of EG Technology, Inc., (EGT), an Atlanta-based company.
 That same month, Arris purchased the assets of Digeo, Inc. (including Moxi), for approximately $20 million.

 On October 11, 2011, Arris acquired BigBand Networks, for $172 million, or $53 million net of the estimated cash on hand at BigBand.

 On December 19, 2012, Arris announced that it would acquire Motorola Mobility's home unit (the former General Instrument company) from Google for $2.35 billion in cash and stock.
 The acquisition was completed on April 17, 2013.
 With that acquisition, Arris grew its presence in the set-top box market.

 On April 22, 2015, Arris Group agreed to acquire set-top box manufacturer Pace plc of the United Kingdom, and completed the acquisition on January 4, 2016, in a stock-and-cash deal that valued Pace at £1.4 billion ($2.1 billion).
-The resultant combined group is incorporated in the United Kingdom, but operationally managed from Arris's location in Suwanee, Georgia, United States.
-Pace shareholders own 24% of the combined company, and Arris shareholders 76%.
+Pace shareholders owned 24% of the combined company, and Arris shareholders 76%.

 On February 22, 2017, Arris Group announced an agreement to acquire the Ruckus Wireless unit from Broadcom Inc. for $800 million.